Stéphane de Leymarie (MA, MSc, PGcert)

 Background

-Stéphane is a doctoral researcher in Counselling Studies investigating burnout.
-She operates at the intersections of knowledge, drawing on an interdisciplinary background in cognitive neuroscience, architecture and design, microphenomenology, and the study of psychedelics as cultural traditions and contemporary therapies.
-Her PhD investigates the lived experience of burnout with the aim of developing finer-grained experiential vocabulary for practitioners and patients navigating its distinct phases.
+Stéphane is a doctoral researcher in Counselling Studies, focusing on burnout.
+She draws on an interdisciplinary background in cognitive neuroscience, architecture and design, microphenomenology, and the study of psychedelics as cultural traditions and contemporary therapies.

-Alongside her research, Stéphane is a LEGO enthusiast, a hobbyist astronomer, and an accomplished musician, playing several instruments and performing on stage.
-She is a multilingual scholar (French, English, German) and has a longstanding background in the performing arts, having acted and directed in theatre companies across France and Canada.
+Alongside her research, Stéphane is a LEGO enthusiast, a hobbyist astronomer, and an accomplished musician who plays several instruments and performs on stage.
+She is a multilingual scholar (French, English, German) with a longstanding background in the performing arts, having acted and directed for theatre companies across France and Canada.

 CV